North American Post: After World War II

 Following World War II, in 1946, the paper was restarted under the name Hokubei Hochi (The North American Post).
 Its publishers was Sadahiko Ikoma and Kunizo Maeno.
 Sumio Arima returned briefly as editor-in-chief.

 From 1946 to the end of 1948 the North American Post was issued weekly and then started publishing three times a week.
 In March 1950, it increased to a daily issued five days a week.
 At the end of 1950s, newspaper circulation was about 3,000.

 In 1951, Henry Takemitsu Kubota became the Post's publisher.
 He received the Fourth Class Order of the Sacred Treasure in 1975 in recognition of his work.
 Kubota remained publisher until his retirement in 1979.

-In 1960, associate editor Takami Hibiya became the paper's editor after Haruo Hashiguchi passed away.
+In 1960, associate editor Takami Hibiya became the paper's editor after Haruo Hashiguchi died.
 He held the position until his retirement in 1984.
 Japan’s Prime Minister Takeo Miki’s friendship with Hibiya gave Hibiya special access during Miki’s visit and resulted in a special Post edition covering the Prime Minister’s activities in Seattle.

 In March, 1981, the newspaper reduced its frequency to three times a week.
 In July of that year, the Post suspended production for the first time since World War II.
 A group of community investors rallied to provide an infusion of funds, and the paper reorganized as The North American Post Publishing Company.
 Yoshito Fujii was named its president and publisher.
 One of the investors, former Uwajimaya CEO Tomio Moriguchi, later became the paper's publisher and president.

-In 2001, the Post relocated its office to its current site, the original Seattle location of the Asian supermarket Uwajimaya.
+In 2001, the Post relocated its office to its current site, the original Seattle location of the Asian supermarket Uwajimaya in Seattle's Chinatown-International District.
 The paper now puts out two issues a week: the Saturday edition is Japanese-only; the Wednesday edition has both English and Japanese sections.

 On November 16, 2015, the Hokubei Hochi Foundation announced that digitized issues of both Hokubei Jiji (North American Times) and Hokubei Hochi (North American Post) would be made available to the public online.
 This is a result of "nearly four years of work by sponsors Hokubei Hochi Foundation, University of Washington Libraries (Suzzallo and Paul Allen) and Digital Initiatives".